Suicide: How You Can Make a Difference

-The recent deaths of high-profile public figures and a new Centers for Disease Control and Prevention (CDC) report on rising suicide rates have brought the topic of suicide into everyday conversations.
+The recent deaths of school shooting survivors have brought the topic of suicide into everyday conversations.
 It’s important to know some facts and to know what to do if you think someone might be at risk for self-harm.
 A crisis can pass with time and the most important thing is to stay safe through the crisis and get help.

 5 Action Steps for Helping Someone in Emotional Pain

 - Ask: “Are you thinking about killing yourself?”
 It’s not an easy question but studies show that asking at-risk individuals if they are suicidal does not increase suicides or suicidal thoughts.

 - Keep them safe: Reducing a suicidal person’s access to highly lethal items or places is an important part of suicide prevention.
 While this is not always easy, asking if the person has a plan and removing or disabling the lethal means can make a difference.

 - Be there: Listen carefully and learn what the individual is thinking and feeling.
 Findings suggest acknowledging and talking about suicide may in fact reduce rather than increase suicidal thoughts.

 - Help them connect: Save the National Suicide Prevention Lifeline’s number in your phone so it’s there if you need it: 1-800-273-TALK (8255).
 You can also help make a connection with a trusted individual like a family member, friend, spiritual advisor, or mental health professional.